Eight energy firms dropped from Canada's main equity index

 "To raise capital for any energy company here in the last few years has been extremely difficult and this is one more nail in the coffin in their ability to access equity," he added.

 The composite index is rebalanced quarterly.
-Companies are removed if their market capitalization based on float-adjusted shares falls below 0.025% of the overall value of the index.
+Companies are removed if their float-adjusted market capitalization falls below 0.025% of the overall value of the index.

-Firms have to wait a year to get back into the index and will only be admitted if their value is at least 0.04% of the index.
+Firms have to wait a year to get back in and will be admitted only if their value is at least 0.04% of the index.
 McCrea said that would be equivalent to just under C$1 billion ($754.26 million).

-Energy makes up 17% of the index, down from 25% four years ago.
+Energy makes up 17% of the index, down from 25% in 2014.
 McConville could not say whether so many energy firms had ever been removed in one hit before.

+"We do not believe that inclusion or exclusion from the index impacts the ability to raise capital, however, ETF (exchange-traded) funds that tracked the TSX Composite Index will no longer hold these energy names now that they are no longer part of the index," Kelt Exploration spokeswomen Sara Stark said in an email.

 The other companies did not immediately respond to requests for comment.